kevemueller/virtfs/README.md

 ## History

-After forking the work of Juniper was isolated by
+After forking, the work of Juniper was isolated from the outdated FreeBSD source tree by running

 ```sh
 git filter-repo  --path 'sys/dev/virtio/9pfs' --path 'sys/dev/virtio/9pnet' --path-glob 'sys/dev/virtio/virtio_fs_*' --path 'sys/modules/virtio/9pfs’ --path 'sys/modules/virtio/9pnet’
 ```

-This retained all their work on 9pfs and the underlying 9p protocol implementation.
+This retained all their work on 9pfs and the underlying 9p protocol implementation with complete history.

 Changes to ```sys/dev/virtio/network/if_vtnet.c``` were discarded.

 Hierarchy was flattened for ease of use.

 FreeBSD kernel version changes were applied.